j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/user-stories.rst.txt

 .. rubric:: Acceptance Criteria

 * There is a runnable example of using the library.
-* The example is in a prominent location such as library's documentation.
+* The example is in a prominent location such as library's documentation's home page.

 .. _ref-detailed-library-documentation-story: